ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 }
 ```

-We do the exact same thing, except we check for the the star and slash symbols and call the `ParseNumeric` method. `ParseTerm` will now call the `ParseFactor` method instead of `ParseNumeric` to account for the precedence in the expression.
+We do the exact same thing, except we check for the star and slash symbols and call the `ParseNumeric` method. `ParseTerm` will now call the `ParseFactor` method instead of `ParseNumeric` to account for the precedence in the expression.

 Brackets can also be nested within an expression, changing the order of precedence temporarily.
 This is fairly simple to implement and involves checking if a numeric is surrounded by brackets before it is parsed as a number. `ParseFactor` will now call the `ParseGroup` method.